matrHS/GreenhouseSimulator2024/protocol.md

 TODO - what transport-layer protocol do you use?
 TCP?
 UDP?
 What port number(s)?
 Why did you choose this transport layer protocol?

+TCP

 ## The architecture

 TODO - show the general architecture of your network.
 Which part is a server?
 Who are clients?
 Do you have one or several servers?
 Perhaps include a picture here.

+Control Panel is the server and sensors are the Clients (Control Panels are the nodes whilst the sensors are the actors )

 ## The flow of information and events